Youth Substance Use Treatment

 Youth Alcohol Use Treatment

-For teens battling alcohol addition, PACE Juvenile Center offers individual and group therapy sessions to help promote health decisions.
+For teens battling alcohol addition, PACE Center offers individual and group therapy sessions to help promote health decisions.
 These Substance Use Services are available for Iowa youth under the age of 18.

 Alcohol addiction treatment and education are also available to our in-patient therapy patients at our Orchard Place Campus.
 These services begin at admission and recommendations are given following an initial evaluation.